epfl-ada/ada-2020-project-milestone-p3-p3_fraises-tagada/README.md

     - Data acquisition: we will manually convert (from pdf to csv) a yearly partisanship dataset, for all states.
     - Data collection: to merge the state patrol stops dataset and the political partisanship dataset, we need to manually modify IDs (e.g state names).
     - Create search rates: we will create search rates by applying per year a logistic regression on the datas to get the probabilty of beeing searched when stopped.
+Edit: In the end we gave up on the logistic regression as it would strongly bias our analysis afterwards.
+Instead, we used the empirical means to build the search rates.
-    - Comapring racial bias across states: we will implement a linear regression for each race, state and time period analyze trends in search decisions.
+    - Comparing racial bias across states: we will implement a linear regression for each race, state and time period analyze trends in search decisions.
+Edit: we used bootstrapping to build confidence intervals, as well as linear regression in the time-wise analysis.

 **Proposed timeline:**